Phonotrope: Public appearances

 In 2009 Le Fevre gave a talk on the Phonotrope at the Flatpack Film Festival and in 2010 Le Fevre performed an evening at the ICA with music DJ Malcolm Goldie for the ICA's Heavy Pencil night.

 Since 2010 Le Fevre has performed workshops and talks on the Phonotrope nationally and internationally.

 Naming

 The term Phonotrope was coined in 2010 by Jim Le Fevre.
 He previously termed his version of the technique the Phonographanstasmascope as a nod to the convoluted names of its ancestors, like the phonograph, the phenakistiscope (originally dubbed phantasmascope by inventor Joseph Plateau), the zoetrope, the praxinoscope and the zoopraxiscope, but realised it was too cumbersome to use.

 In advertising and broadcast

-In 2007 Jim Le Fevre used the Phonotropic technique to create an onscreen ident for MTV called "MTV - Turntable" and in 2010 he created a 2 m Terry Gilliam inspired Phonontrope for the title sequence for the BBC television comedy film Holy Flying Circus.
+In 2007 Jim Le Fevre used the Phonotropic technique to create an onscreen ident for MTV called "MTV - Turntable" and in 2010 he created a 2 m Terry Gilliam inspired Phonotrope for the title sequence for the BBC television comedy film Holy Flying Circus.
 In 2013 Le Fevre (with Rupert and Alice Johnstone from RAMP ceramics) created a Phonotropic film using a pottery wheel for the Crafts Council of England.